evseevdev/ngx-textarea-autosize/README.md

 # ngx-textarea-autosize
-The plugin for Angular 4 that automatically control height textarea to fit content
+The plugin for Angular 4 that automatically control height textarea to fit content.

 ## Installation: